James Cuthbertson

 James Lister Cuthbertson (8 May 1851 – 18 January 1910) was a Scottish-Australian poet and schoolteacher.

 Early life and education

-James Cuthbertson was born in Glasgow, Scotland, the eldest son of William Gilmour Cuthbertson and his wife, Jane Agnes Cuthbertson.
+James Cuthbertson was born in Glasgow, Scotland, the eldest son of William Gilmour Cuthbertson and his wife, Jane Agnes Cuthbertson (née Lister).
 James was educated at the secondary school, Trinity College, Glenalmond, Perthshire, where he played on the school cricket team.
-He studied for the Indian civil service, and having been admitted as a probationer went on to Merton College, University of Oxford, England.
-He failed to pass a necessary examination and was obliged to abandon the idea of a career in India.